taahamohsin/plot-of-gold/src/index.md

 ## Data Description

 ### Source
-We use the World Bank’s **World Development Indicators**, a comprehensive global dataset constructed from:
+We use the World Bank’s World Development Indicators, a comprehensive global dataset constructed from:
 - national statistics offices,
 - UN agencies,
 - and international surveys.